Ice94/tic-tac-toe/README.md

     ### 6. Improvemnts
     1. Testing - knowledge about testing streams, exceptions.
     2. IDE - creating live tempalates, debuging and rerunning one testcase when using ``@DataProvider``.
+    3. Designing - CRC diagrams, my point of view about design change (for ex.
+When I am designing, I trying to think about the tests.
+    4. Git - branches.

     ### 7. Need help
     1. How to test ``Game`` enum.
 (I think it is impossilbe, only refactor can help, but ask about the advice).